On Fake News And A Pyrrhic Victory For White Heterosexual Men [Opinion]

-On Thursday last week, the Huffington Post ZA published an attack on white men and patriarchy in general, authored by one Shelley Garland.
+On Thursday last week, the Huffington Post SA published an attack on white men and patriarchy in general, authored by one Shelley Garland.
 It turns out that Garland was a fake person created by Nick Shannow – also a pseudonym – to conduct a social experiment.

-Huffington Post was disgraced when their editors failed to verify the identity of the author.
+The Huffington Post was disgraced when their editors failed to verify the identity of the author.
 Meanwhile, as expected, the article went viral.
-At the centre of the unverified author’s opinion piece was a call for white men to be disenfranchised from the vote.
+At the center of the unverified author’s opinion piece was a call for white men to be disenfranchised from the vote.

 Of course, the outrage from the white male camp was quick and aggressive.
 No free-thinking society in the world should ever consider denying any demographic the right to vote.
 I agree.
 However, some of the other points raised in the article are valid.
 My argument follows.